SergeyZaika/deploy_flask_nginx_gunicorn_ubuntu/README.md

 - `templates/gunicorn.service.j2`: Jinja2 template for the Gunicorn service.
 - `templates/nginx.conf.j2`: Jinja2 template for the Nginx configuration.
 - `hosts`: Ansible inventory file to define your servers.

+## Playbooks Description

+### setup_nginx_gunicorn_flask.yml

+This playbook automates the following tasks:
+- Updates and upgrades the apt packages on the remote server.
+- Installs necessary packages including Nginx, Python3, and Certbot.
+- Creates a project directory and sets up a Python virtual environment.
+- Installs required Python packages for Flask and Gunicorn.
+- Configures Gunicorn as a systemd service.
+- Configures Nginx to serve the Flask application and optionally secures it with Let's Encrypt SSL certificates.

+### remove_nginx_gunicorn_flask.yml

+This playbook removes the setup created by the `setup_nginx_gunicorn_flask.yml` playbook.
+It stops and disables the Gunicorn service, removes related files and directories, and reverts Nginx configuration changes.